andrew/ultimate-awesome/README.md

 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
+- [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [awesome-dehazing](https://github.com/youngguncho/awesome-dehazing) - A curated list of awesome dehazing papers.
 - [awesome-ai-safety](https://github.com/giskard-ai/awesome-ai-safety) - 📚 A curated list of papers & technical articles on AI Quality & Safety.
 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-machine-translation](https://github.com/maidis/awesome-machine-translation) - A list of awesome Machine Translation frameworks, libraries, software and papers.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
+- [awesome-sui](https://github.com/sui-foundation/awesome-sui) - A curated list of Move code and resources. .
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-RLAIF](https://github.com/mengdi-li/awesome-RLAIF) - A continually updated list of literature on Reinforcement Learning from AI Feedback (RLAIF) .
 - [awesome-sound_event_detection](https://github.com/soham97/awesome-sound_event_detection) - Reading list for research topics in Sound AI.